dhubertus/ufo-sighting-google-maps/README.md

 ## Installation and Setup Instructions
 git clone --> npm install --> npm start
 ## Reflection
-  - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
+  - What was the context for this project?
+  (ie: was this a side project? was this for Turing? was this for an experiment?)
+  This was a 2 week long personal project built during my third module at Turing School of Software and Design.

   - What did you set out to build?
+  Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
+I set out to learn how to implement the Google Maps API within a React application while also hitting other API's for data to display on the map and to experiment with other data visualization (ie. chart.js, d3.js, victory.js).

   - Why was this project challenging and therefore a really good learning experience?
   - What were some unexpected obstacles?
   - What tools did you use to implement this project?